All Episodes

 I mean, this consent agreement that after the lawsuit, I mean, understand how much thought was put into this by the Democrats in Georgia.

-Well, that would be an equal protection provision violation of our constitution.
+Well, that would be an equal protection provision violation of our Constitution.

 I think a strong constitutional argument can be made on it.

-And that they seemingly are so tone-deaf and more interested in just battling Donald Trump as establishment figures, meaning Kemp, the Secretary of State, the Lieutenant Governor, that they're not they can't see the forests through the trees, and that being an obligation to ensure number one that yes, they make sure that everything, anything that was done inappropriately be discovered.
+And they seemingly are so tone deaf and more interested in just battling Donald Trump as establishment figures, meaning Kemp, the Secretary of State, the Lieutenant Governor, that they can't see the forest through the trees.

 And then it needs to be fixed heading into the January 5th election.

-Um, and the only way to make that happen would be through a special session, which the governor says he has no power to make any of these changes.
+And the only way to make that happen would be through a special session, which the governor says he has no power to make any of these changes.

 Well, you've got senators now petitioning to make that happen.